gatlin/surely/README.md

 then, because if a mapping exists from a problem to a SAT instance, a SAT solver can be used to find a solution.

+0.1 SMT
+---

+A conceputal extension to SAT is SAT Modulo Theories, or *SMT*.
+SMT is the same basic idea, except solutions found by the main algorithm are checked against a *theory*, or set of additional propositional formulas.
+If the check fails, a *reason* is computed, in the form of new clauses to add to the original problem, and SAT is started again.

+I have not implemented this, but it is a primary goal of the library.

 1. The interface
 ---